openchatai/OpenChat/dj_backend_server/bugs_features_enhancements.md

 bot_response = ChatbotResponse(response.json())
 fails for when content moderation finds an issue with submitted document or the prompt, test with FREE_TEST_DATA_100KB

-'Chatbot' object has no attribute 'pdfdatasources' ingest_status for pdf_data_sources is not working... same issue as above crawled_pages is not being saved in the database
+ingest_status for pdf_data_sources is not working... same issue as above

+Add more data source of type web is still not working

+get_crawled_page_title - is not able to get or generate the title